maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 ### 💡 Reminder

 This is a **Beta Landing Page** — full version launches on **July 15**.
-The system and all `.txt` SDKs will be made fully public for exploration.
+The system and all `.txt` will be made fully public for exploration.

 > ✅ 100% open source
 > ✅ No login, no ads, no tracking, no spam